Office Furniture FAQ

 A typical installation involves using 3″ speakers in the ceiling and a small 7″ x 5″ control box in the area where you want more acoustic privacy.
 For more information, take a look at our sound masking page.

 Power poles and base feeds are both options for bringing power to your workstations.
 A power pole is generally used in applications where power and data are being brought down from the ceiling.
 The power pole can connect directly to the work surfaces or panel system you choose.
-A base feed, on the other hand, is connected from the floor or the wall to your stations.
+A base feed, on the other hand, is connected to workstations from the floor or the wall.

 What is Seated Privacy?